 Because of its size, it can get choppy when the wind picks up, so I suggest renting a powerboat, or possibly a sturdy canoe for this lake.
 Hug the shoreline and view the Great Camps, log mansions from the Gilded Age.
 With about a 20-mile circumference, the lake holds three large islands, one of which has a public lean-to site that makes a great picnic stop.

 On any given summer day, visitors and locals take to their pontoon boats for swimming and relaxing, a speedboat for water skiing (there is a water ski course available), or a wooden Chris Craft power boat.
-These quintessential lake boats may make you feel like a retro millionaire as you glide through the water at sunset in sleek mahogany.
+These quintessential lake boats may make you feel like a retro millionaire as you glide through the Adirondack water at sunset in sleek mahogany.

 There are plenty of boat rentals and launches on the lake.

 The smaller but equally beautiful Mirror Lake is situated squarely in the middle of the village and is perfect for stand up paddle boards and swimming.
 There are several options in Lake Placid for renting smaller crafts.
 My preference on this lake is to paddle a SUP or sail.
 With enough wind to move, but not too much to get overpowered, this lake is great for renting a small sunfish or the like.

 A favorite after-work activity with locals is what I call the trifecta.
 Walk the 2.7-mile path around the lake, follow it with a swim at the small-yet-picturesque beach, and then head to the local brewpub, The Lake Placid Pub & Brewery, for a beer on the deck overlooking the beach.